 - 3 small Thai aubergines

-- a small bunch of baby aubergines
+- a handful of baby aubergines (pea aubergines)

 - 1 block Tofu

 - juice of 1 lime